 Ursa Major, also called the Big Dipper, is usually a pretty easy constellation to locate, depending on the time of the night and your location.
 The name Ursa Major translates in Latin to “greater she-bear.”
 It was named Ursa Major because the people of ancient Greece believed the big dipper looked like a big bear.
 Over time, people associated Ursa Major with a large water dipping spoon, and that’s why it is called the Big Dipper.

 If you are looking at the ladle part of the big dipper, the star that is located on the bottom of the dipper, and furthest from the handle, is the one you can use to find Ursa Minor.
-If you are looking at that star, you can move your eyes to your right and angled upward, and you will see Ursa Minor.
+If you are looking at that star, you can move your eyes to your right and angle upward, and you will see Ursa Minor.